KHP-Informatics/DNAscan/README.md

 ###### Bam.iobio

-Bam.iobio be found at the Chase Miller (https://github.com/chmille4) github repo.
+Bam.iobio can be found at the Chase Miller (https://github.com/chmille4) github repo.
 Please use git:

 ```bash
 mkdir /path/to/your/iobio/